 So many and yet so few.
 I think, influence comes from every corner, I admire some of the strong contrasts by Ansel Adams, the feeling for moments from Bresson's, but also feeling and look of Keller Tran & Patrick Xiong.
 In Germany, I like Kristian Schuller and Lina Tesch, but I couldn’t tell if they ever influenced me in a way.
 I like a lot, like thousand a lot, various images from various scenes and styles, so it all kinda blends in what I am doing, and I am kinda bad at name dropping ;)

-Is there someone in the world you dream to photography?
+Is there someone in the world you dream to photograph?

 Hands down: Monica Bellucci.

-What kind of photography gears do you love to use (camera, lenses, flash…)?
+What kind of photography gears do you love to use?
 If you would have to choose one lens what would it be?

 I love my gear … haha.
 I can shoot with Nikon, Canon, and Fuji - that's not really about the gear itself.
 Yes - it may open up some more ways to shoot but in 99% of all cases, it is more about hard work, creativity, and problem-solving than having the „right“ gear.
 With one exception: I love 35mm Widescreen.
 I think I was one of the first in Germany to hop on the love train of Sigma Art 35mm f/1.4.
 This lense hooked me up right from the start.